neezcha/neezcha.github.io/projects/mpo.md

 In Arc GIS I helped with the existing Story Maps by editing and updating them, as well as creating shortened versions for future presentations.

+<img class="ui image rounded" src="../images/mpo_page_lrtp.jpg">

-Below is a page from the Dashboard, added later in my internship.
+Above is a page from the Dashboard, added later in my internship.
 This page used the HTML tag `iframe` to embed a story map related to the page’s content.

-<img class="ui image rounded" src="../images/mpo_page_lrtp.jpg">